sahithyandev/s3/src/content/docs/database-systems/basics/01-introduction.md

 Describes how data is presented to the user.

+## Properties of DBMS

+### ACID Properties

+Define how a database transaction behaves to keep data reliable and consistent.

+- Atomicity
+  All or nothing.
+The transaction must complete fully or not at all.
+- Consistency
+  Avoid invalid states.
+All integrity constraints must hold after the transaction.
+- Isolation
+  One transaction’s intermediate results aren’t visible to others.
+- Durability
+  Survive system crashes

+### Physical Data Independence

+The ability to modify the physical schema without affecting the logical structure.

 ## Terminology

 ### Instance

 The actual content of the database at a particular point in time, including all the data.

-### Physical Data Independence

-The ability to modify the physical schema without affecting the logical structure.

 ### Transaction

 A collection of operations that performs a single logical function in a database application.
 Used for ACID.

-### Data Definition Language

-A language to define the structure of the database.
-2 types.
+## Languages in DBMS

+DDL and DML are the 2 type of languages.
+Each of them can be either procedural or declarative.

 #### Procedural

 Specifies what data is required and how to retrieve it.

-#### Non-procedural
+#### Declarative

-Aka. declarative.
 Specifies what data is required without the steps.

-### Data Manipulation Language
+### DDL

-Aka. query language.
-A language to access and manipulate the data in the database.
+Short for Data Definition Language.
+A language to define the structure of the database.

-2 classes:
-- Procedural: user specifies what data is required and how to retrieve it
-- Non-procedural or Declarative: user specifies what data is required without the steps

 #### Data dictionary

+Aka. system catalog.
 DDL compiler generates a set of table templates stored in data directory.
 Contains a lot of metadata.

 - Database schema
 - Constraints
 - Referential integrity
 - Authorization

-## Database Engine
+### DML

+Short for Data Manipulation Language.
+Aka. query language.
+A language to access and manipulate the data in the database.

+## Componnents of DBMS

 A DBMS contains many core components.

 ### Storage manager